A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Experiments

-Given the positive contribution of VONSS, we next assess the effect of AFMM.
-Starting from the VONSS-based variant, we add AFMM to form the full VFSS block and compare it against the baseline without AFMM.
-The results in Fig.~\ref{fig:7}(b) show that incorporating AFMM further improves the rate–distortion performance.
-This improvement arises because AFMM operates in the DCT domain to perform fine-grained, content-adaptive weighting of different frequency components, effectively allocating more bits to compression-critical frequencies while suppressing redundant ones.
-As a result, the model achieves a better balance between bitrate and reconstruction quality.
+We next study the effect of frequency-domain modulation by comparing the VONSS-based variant without AFMM and the full VFSS variant with AFMM.
+Starting from the VONSS-based variant, we add AFMM to form the full VFSS block and compare it with the counterpart without AFMM.
+As shown in Fig.~\ref{fig:7}(b), introducing AFMM further improves the rate--distortion performance over the tested bitrate range.

-More concretely, on the Kodak dataset, at three operating points around 0.47, 0.69, and 1.01 bpp, adding AFMM improves PSNR from 33.64 to 33.73 dB, from 35.30 to 35.52 dB, and from 37.16 to 37.35 dB, respectively, while slightly reducing the bitrate from 0.475 to 0.465 bpp, from 0.688 to 0.682 bpp, and from 1.007 to 0.968 bpp.
-This corresponds to roughly 1–4\% rate savings at similar quality and confirms that DCT-domain adaptive frequency modulation leads to a better rate--distortion trade-off.
+More specifically, on the Kodak dataset, at three operating points around 0.47, 0.69, and 1.01 bpp, adding AFMM improves PSNR from 33.64 to 33.73 dB, from 35.30 to 35.52 dB, and from 37.16 to 37.35 dB, respectively, while slightly reducing the bitrate from 0.475 to 0.465 bpp, from 0.688 to 0.682 bpp, and from 1.007 to 0.968 bpp.
+These results correspond to roughly 1--4\% bitrate reduction at similar reconstruction quality.